 - From an international retailer: At what point should we stop building physical stores?

 Sumaiya Rahman (ECBS '15) joined Frontier in 2019 as an Analyst in the London headquarters.
-She is currently working on the competition practice after completing short stints in the telecommunications, energy and strategy practices.
+She is currently working as a Consultant on the competition practice after completing short stints in the telecommunications, energy and strategy practices.
 She has been involved in writing bulletins – smarter impact assessments or covid-19 impact on UK electricity system - and in improving diversity and inclusion at the company.
 She completed an MA in Economics from CEU and a PhD in Economics at the University Of Surrey.